Warning

 The EMEA issued advice on use of metoclopramide in 2013 (ECC metoclopramide statement) restricting the dose and duration of use of the medicine to minimise the known risks of potentially serious neurological SE’s.

 The max duration of regular treatment is 5 days, after which it can be taken as required.
-Regular use for longer than 5 days can be considered in patients who remain poorly controlled and are without risk factors at the prescriber’s discretion.
+Regular use for longer than 5 days can be considered in patients whose nausea remains poorly controlled and are without risk factors at the prescriber’s discretion.

 Ondansetron